 - All Special Educational Needs are identified promptly and addressed by the appropriate applications. - The Whole school work together to support pupils with additional needs, making reasonable adjustments as needed. - Pupils are happy and thriving within their 'active learning.'
-They achieve their goals and know how to ask for help to achieve these goals.

-- Pupils are able to access, where possible, trips and the School's four day residential trip in the Summer term of year 5. - There is a fluid movement of individual children between stages as transitions are planned accordingly. - No child is exempt from the National Curriculum however, their own 'bespoke' curriculum can be adapted accordingly, with the use of semi-formal curriculums to be used when needed. - Use of Provision Maps and outcomes and progress mapping system in place to assess Wave 3 interventions. - Having regular IESP/Assess/Plan/Do review meetings, 3 times a year to evaluate personal success Please see SEND Information Report for more information. - PIVATs are used to provide S.M.A.R.T.
-Targets alongside the 'Progression Framework,' for some pupils. - Assessment Co-ordinators and SEND team meet regularly to assess progress and outcomes for all pupils and also monitor access arrangements linked to normal classroom practice.
+They achieve their goals and know how to ask for help to achieve these goals. - Pupils are able to access, where possible, trips and the School's four day residential trip in the Summer term of year 5. - There is a fluid movement of individual children between stages as transitions are planned accordingly. - No child is exempt from the National Curriculum however, their own 'bespoke' curriculum can be adapted accordingly, with the use of semi-formal curriculums to be used when needed and in line with external agencies recommendations. - Use of Provision Maps and outcomes and progress mapping system in place to assess Wave 3 interventions. - Having regular IESP/Assess/Plan/Do review meetings, 3 times a year to evaluate personal success Please see SEND Information Report for more information. - PIVATs are used to provide S.M.A.R.T.
+Targets alongside the 'Progression Framework,' for some pupils.
+The Pre-key stages and Engagement Model assessment can also be accessed as needed. - Assessment Co-ordinators and SEND team meet regularly to assess progress and outcomes for all pupils and also monitor access arrangements linked to normal classroom practice.